antlafarge/jdownloader/README.md

 ## Setup

 - Go to [my.jdownloader.org](https://my.jdownloader.org) and create an account.
-- If you want to run the image as an unprivileged user, use the `user` parameter and check the access permissions of the directories you mount as volumes
+- If you want to run the container as an unprivileged user, use the `user` parameter and check the access permissions of the directories you mount as volumes
     - Create the downloads directory : `mkdir /path/to/jdownloader/downloads/`
     - Setup the user and group owners : `sudo chown -R 1000:100 /path/to/jdownloader/downloads/`
         - You can get your User ID (UID) by using : `id -u`